 What makes a digital factory possible and also successful?
 Industry 4.0 and digital factories are characterized by highly complex processes that do not develop in a linear fashion and certainly not in the traditional organizational structure.
 Nor do they stop at departmental or company boundaries.
 In our BloQ article, we show which role quality management plays in the implementation of a digital factory.

 First, let’s take a closer look at the term “digital factory”.
 The VDI (Association of German Engineers) defines it as follows: “The digital factory is the generic term for a comprehensive network of digital models, methods and tools – including simulation and three-dimensional visualization, which are integrated through end-to-end data management.
 Its goal is the holistic planning, evaluation and ongoing improvement of all essential structures, processes and resources of the real factory in connection with the product.”
-(To the definition) Accordingly, the digital factory comprises digital measures and instruments with which processes and products can be mapped virtually.
+(VDA) Accordingly, the digital factory comprises digital measures and instruments with which processes and products can be mapped virtually.
 Parallel to the real factory, an image is to be created with which development, planning and production can be represented digitally.

 This concept is becoming increasingly important, particularly in the context of Industry 4.0.
 The digital factory addresses the topics of automation and networked production.
 It is no surprise that this also places completely new demands on quality management.
 After all, projects are supported in particular by committed employees from the quality management department.
 Quality assurance in the digital factory is automated, cross-process, cross-departmental, and requires the correct handling of large volumes of data.
 Quality managers can contribute their expertise to the transformation and drive it forward within the company.